dmwm/cms_consistency/site_cmp3/README.rst

       * path - subdirectory relative to the server_root, should not begin with "/"
       * recursion - integer - optional, overrides the site setting
       * timeout - integer - optional, overrides the site setting
-      * worker - integer - optional, overrides the site setting
+      * workers - integer - optional, overrides the site setting

 Path to LFN conversion
 ----------------------